PokemonStadiumTournament/mod-7-react-api-project/proposal.md

 * Users will be able to use berries to equip and in combat.
 * Users will be able to have background locations.
+* Users will be able to see a random pokemon rendered on the main screen.

 **Example:**
 * Users will be able to save and view favorited artworks using local storage